• Skip to primary navigation

 Instructions

-• Heat a large nonstick pan or cast-iron skillet on high heat.
+• Heat the pan on high heat.

 • Add butter and let foam shortly.

-• Reduce heat to medium-low and add the gnocchi.
+• Fry gnocchi: Reduce heat to medium-low and add the gnocchi.
 Pan fry gently, stirring a few times in between, to make sure that they get golden and crispy on both sides.
-They should remain fluffy on the inside, so don’t overcook them.
+They should remain fluffy on the inside, so donโ€™t overcook them.

-• Sprinkle with parsley and serve immediately.
+• Serve fried gnocchi: Sprinkle with parsley and serve immediately.

 Notes